saintmalik/blog.saintmalik.me/blog/2023-12-21-keyless-s3-access.md

 ### 👉 Step 2: Creating EKS IRSA,

-here, you will create the EKS IRSA by attaching the policy you created above alongside your EKS Open ID Connect, your nodejs app namespace and the ServiceAccount you want to attach to your app pod.
+here, you will create the EKS IRSA by attaching the policy you created above alongside your EKS Open ID Connect, your nodeJS app namespace and the ServiceAccount you want to attach to your app pod.

 ```yaml title="keylessnodes3.tf"
 module "s3eksnodejs_role" {